Skip to content

 specialist list|get|remove Inspect or remove persisted specialist definitions without forcing manual tree inspection; get reports stored launch config such as launch.prompt_mode and launch.env_records.

-profile create Persist one specialist-backed easy profile that captures reusable birth-time launch defaults over exactly one specialist.
+profile create Persist one specialist-backed project profile that captures reusable birth-time launch defaults over exactly one specialist.
 Stored in the shared launch-profile catalog family with profile_lane=easy_profile.

-instance launch Launch one managed agent from either a compiled specialist (--specialist) or a stored easy profile (--profile).
+instance launch Launch one managed agent from either a compiled specialist (--specialist) or a stored project profile (--profile).
 The two selectors are mutually exclusive and exactly one is required.

 instance stop Stop one managed agent through the project-aware easy instance surface.